lucasaugustscode/todo/README.md

 </p>

 <p align="center">
-  A new concept of creating your to-do list.
-Save your tasks in the cloud and use on multiple devices.
+  A new concept of creating your to-do list.<br/>Save your tasks in the cloud and use on multiple devices.
 </p>

 <br/>